zeisthegd/TheSun/README.md

 # TheSun
  This program involves taking user input and implementing the position of the sun based on the user's current location, date, and time.
 ## The Features
-1. Input Latitude, Longitude, Date then Press [Calcualte](#) to get the output data.
+1. Input Latitude, Longitude, Date then Press [Calculate](#) to get the output data.
 2. Press [Random](#) to generate and calculate a random Sun Data.
 3. Press [Day Cicle](#) to simulate the Sun's position from 0am to 11pm in the same input date.